1. Is it safe and secure to register over the internet?

 28. What is the temperature usually like on race day in Cleveland?

 During the third weekend in May, the average high temperature in Cleveland is 69 degrees Farenheit.
 The low is 49 degrees.
 It's often chilly in the morning, but warms up rather quickly.
 Layers are advised for all runners!
 For more details, please click here for the National Weather Service page.

 29. Is the Rite Aid Cleveland Marathon a Boston Marathon qualifier?

 YES!
 Our marathon course is measured and certified, and runners who meet the required Boston Marathon finisher's times at our race can qualify for Boston.

 30. I do not remember if I registered and need another confirmation email?

 You now have access to your own Active registration.
 To log into your Active account, copy and paste the link below and enter your email address and password.
 Be sure to use the same email address that you originally used to register.
 You will see your current events listed under your name. https://myevents.active.com/login.jsf

 31. Is there a bag or backpack policy?

-Effective this year (2013), backpacks and bags will not be allowed at the Health and Fitness Expo presented by Prayers From Maria Children's Glioma Cancer Foundation.
+Effective in 2013, backpacks and bags will not be allowed at the Health and Fitness Expo presented by Prayers From Maria Children's Glioma Cancer Foundation.
 Bags and backpacks are strongly discouraged at the Start/Finish areas on race day.
 For participants, clear gear check bags will be provided and those must be used for gear check on race day.
 Spectators are asked to travel lightly as well.
 Those with diaper bags, purses and other items should note that their bags could be searched in the vicinity of the start and finish lines.
 Any unattended bags are subject to search and removal from the premises.